rkatti/node-drpc/README.md

 ## Licence

-Node-DRPC is Copyright (c) 2012 Raghu Katti [@rakatti](https://twitter.com/rakatti) and licenced under the MIT licence.
-All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE file for more details.
+Node-DRPC is Copyright (c) 2012 and licenced under the MIT licence.